Creating an accessible home-based cardiac rehab service.

 Process

-Each team member spoke with medical professionals to source initial ideas.
+Problem Space IdentificationEach team member spoke with medical professionals to source initial ideas.
 We conducted market research and literature reviews of potential problem spaces.
 After extensive conversation, we narrowed down our list to four promising ideas.

 After interviewing industry experts including insurance executives, clinicians, and medical startup entrepreneurs, we mapped our ideas in a matrix and compared across key metrics of success for our project.
 We decided to focus on creating a home-based cardiac rehab service.

-After focusing on home based cardiac rehab, we began exploring the problem space by researching existing options in industry and speaking with cardiologists to understand the existing care models.
-We created
+Problem Space ExplorationAfter focusing on home based cardiac rehab, we began exploring the problem space by researching existing options in industry and speaking with cardiologists and SMEs to understand the existing care models, and gaps that exist.
+We interviewed them to hear their perspectives on the issues that contribute to the disappointing rates of patient completion of cardiac rehab programs, as well as begin brainstorming solutions.

-After synthesizing what we learned from this problem space exploration, we created a preliminary prototype of what our service could look like.
+Preliminary PrototypesAfter synthesizing what we learned from this problem space exploration, we created a preliminary prototype of what our service could look like.
 We created a patient journey map depicting the interaction between the patients and the service.

 We then created a storyboard to give more emotion to these interactions, to be used as a reference when interviewing stakeholders to give them a good sense of what our service might look like.

-We conducted over 30 in depth stakeholder interviews with eligible patients (both those who enrolled and completed CR and those who never enrolled), cardiologists and other relevant clinicians, and insurance providers.
+Stakeholder InterviewsWe conducted over 30 in depth stakeholder interviews with eligible patients (both those who enrolled and completed CR and those who never enrolled), cardiologists and other relevant clinicians, and insurance providers.
 The purpose of these interviews was to gain insight into the reasons for lack of enrollment in cardiac rehab, and gauge interest in our service.

-We began creating a minimum viable prototype (MVP) of the patient facing application aspect of our service and developed a business model and financial forecasting.
+Minimum Viable PrototypeWe began creating a minimum viable prototype (MVP) of the patient facing application aspect of our service and developed a business model and financial forecasting.
 We presented the MVP and business model to industry experts to assess its viability and identify areas for improvement.

 After deciding which screens we were creating for the MVP, created a wireframe reference document for my teammates who were helping with the MVP.
 This document had a rough sketch wireframe of each screen.

 From there, we began creating a clickable prototype in Figma.
 I had to adjust my UX design process to allow for collaboration between team members with very limited design experience, meaning this was a valuable exercise in project management.
-Ultimately collaborating with team members might have led to more work for myself (I ended up needing to heavily revise or at times entirely recreate the majority of the pages they made) but it was a rewarding and educational experience for my teammates.

 Impact